-This course is an introduction to the teaching profession.
-The content is organized around the following clusters: becoming a teacher in Texas, ethics, professionalism, and the ultimate intent for students to discover their calling to teach and embrace the unique work that teachers are called to do in the world.
+This course is an introduction to working with children and youth.
+The content is organized around the following clusters: educational systems in Texas, ethics, professionalism, and the ultimate intent for students to discover their calling and to embrace the unique work that they are called to do in the world.